What is the national hospital price transparency study?

 How much does it cost for employers to participate?

-There are 2 options for participating in the study:
+For Round 3.0 there were 2 options for participating in the study:

 - No charge (free) – for employers who wish to contribute claims data to RAND for the PUBLIC report (we have grant funding to support this work).